 - Watching container image registries for new images.

 - Deploying new images based on a “manual deployment” or an “automatic deployment” policy.
 Policies can be modified on a service by service basis by selecting Automate.
 If Weave Cloud deploy is configured to automatically deploy a change, it proceeds immediately.
 If not, it waits for you to press Release.

 - During a release, the Kubernetes manifests are updated with the latest images and the changes committed to source control.

 - Changes are then synchronized to the cluster.

 This deployment pipeline automates an otherwise manual and error-prone process by automating the application deployment and version controlling your manifests, in a single step.

 Important!
-Weave Cloud supports pushing to a single repository only.
+Weave Cloud supports pushing to a single config repository only.
 Multiple application configurations on the same cluster can be supported by creating and configuring multiple instances of Weave Cloud Deploy.

 At present, the Deploy feature of Weave Cloud supports Kubernetes deployments only.

 Weave Cloud Deploy consists of the following components:

 - fluxd – (required installation) a daemon process that runs tasks on behalf of the hosted service.
 The daemon keeps track of deployments, updates the manifests for your services and also keeps track of Docker images.

 - fluxctl– (optional) a command line utility that allows you to control the daemon.

 fluxctl.
 The command line utility is useful however for more fine-grained procedures and for troubleshooting deployments.
 It is not necessary to use the command line utility with Weave Cloud.
 See Deploy Command Line Options for information about using

 fluxctl and see also Using Deploy on the Command Line if you prefer to skip the GUI altogether and just use the command line.